An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: B-T bifurcation of system

 A careful checking on the transformations given in \cite{LiLiMa2015} we obtain

 Moreover, combining the transformations from $(\mu_1,\mu_2,\mu_3)$ to $(\varepsilon_1,\varepsilon_2,\varepsilon_3)$ yields

-implying that system \eqref{Eqn53} with $(\varepsilon_1,\varepsilon_2,\varepsilon_3) \sim (0,0,0)$ for $(x,y)$ near $(0,0)$ is equivalent to system \eqref{Eqn8} with $(k,\varepsilon,n) \sim (k_0,\varepsilon_0,n_0)$ for $(X,Y)$ near $(X_2^0,Y_2^0)$.
+implying that system \eqref{Eqn44} with $(\varepsilon_1,\varepsilon_2,\varepsilon_3) \sim (0,0,0)$ for $(y_1,y_2)$ near $(0,0)$ is equivalent to system \eqref{Eqn8} with $(k,\varepsilon,n) \sim (k_0,\varepsilon_0,n_0)$ for $(X,Y)$ near $(X_1^0,Y_1^0)$.

-It should be pointed out that although the computation demand in each step of the above process is not heavy, finding the complete transformation between the original system \eqref{Eqn8} and the final normal form \eqref{Eqn53} is not an easy task.
+It should be pointed out that although the computation demand in each step of the above process is not heavy, finding the complete transformation between the system \eqref{Eqn8} and the final normal form \eqref{Eqn44} is not an easy task.
+Also note that in each of the above transformations, only the dominant terms $Q_k$ are take into account, while the $R$'s with special property are ignored, which reduces computation demanding.